 Regan’s work within in her previous roles as Health Care Transition Service Coordinator and Clinical Leader of Social Work and the Women’s Health program involved efforts to continually improve on service delivery, and respond to emerging needs with innovative projects and programs.
 She has also been involved with the Adult Eating Disorder Program and the Multiple Sclerosis Clinic.
 Regan holds a Master of Social Work from University of Manitoba (2004), a Bachelor of Social Work degree from Ryerson University (2000), A Bachelor of Arts in Criminology (1995) and a Certificate in Health Services Management through the Health Sciences Centre and Red River College (2011).

-Sergeant Janelle Bird has been a dedicated member of the Manitoba “D” Division of the RCMP for almost 25 years.
-She has worked in detachment policing, including two remote Northern Manitoba communities; plain clothes units including the Major Crime Unit, Internet Exploitation Unit and Serious Crime Unit; and is currently assigned to the Manitoba Integrated High Risk Sex Offender Unit.
+Sergeant Janelle Bird has been a dedicated member of the Manitoba “D” Division RCMP for 27 years.
+She has worked in detachment policing, including two remote Northern Manitoba communities; specialized investigative units including the Internet Child Exploitation Unit, Serious Crime Unit and Manitoba Integrated High Risk Sex Offender Unit; she is currently assigned to the Winnipeg Major Crime Unit as a Team Leader.

 Sgt.
 Bird has extensive training and experience in child abuse investigation, particularly Internet Child Exploitation and Child Forensic Interviewing.
-She has completed a variety of specialized courses, including those related to sexual offender behavior and interviewing, and has also instructed in a variety of RCMP training situations.
+She has completed a variety of specialized courses, including those related to sexual offender behavior and interviewing.
+She has instructed on this subject matter in a variety of RCMP training situations, as well as various training events hosted by partner agencies.

 In her current work, Sgt.
 Bird operates in partnership with other RCMP investigational units and police agencies, and community organizations to ensure that information is shared and that comprehensive investigations are conducted.